oglimmer/java-spring-boot-class/chapter-01/README.md

 ## Goal

-A running REST API without functionality.
+You have a running REST API - without functionality but it returns http responses.

 ## Step 1 - generate base project